Stacked glass payment cards with a rupee symbol, minaret silhouette, and Pakistani flag

 Tax Treatment of Card Rewards in Pakistan

-Income Tax Ordinance 2001 applies progressive rates to all income sources.
-If crypto gains are classified as income (the FBR's likely position for active traders): rates range from 0% (up to PKR 600,000) to 35% (above PKR 12,000,000).
-If classified as capital gains (more likely for long-term holders): 15% for assets held over one year, 20% for shorter holding periods, based on analogous securities treatment.
+If crypto gains are classified as income (the FBR's likely position for active traders), progressive rates apply: 0% up to PKR 600,000, scaling to 35% above PKR 12,000,000.
+If classified as capital gains (more likely for long-term holders), the rates could be lower based on analogous securities treatment, but the FBR has not confirmed which framework applies to crypto.

 Funding MethodAnnual Spend (PKR 600K)Cashback (2%)Tax Scenario (Income)Tax Scenario (CGT)Net Benefit